OzTaha/Github_API/README.md

 ## technologies used

--Html, Css(css variable, advanced css), Javascript -fetch was used to pull the api
+- Html, Css(css variable, advanced css), Javascript
+- fetch was used to pull the api
--Alternatively, "axios" can be used.
+- Alternatively, "axios" can be used.

 ## Profile View